 - Solar System, Stars, and Galaxies to introduce the wonders of our universe.

-- An Introduction to Chemistry for a basic introduction to atoms and molecule.
+- An Introduction to Chemistry for a basic introduction to atoms and molecules.

 In class we will conduct many experiments, participate in hands on activities, learn to write lab reports, and discuss the major points from assigned reading.

 Throughout their academic school year, your students will conduct controlled experiments where they observe a problem, ask a question, formulate a testable hypothesis, and then conduct the experiment and analyze the data to see if their results support their hypothesis.
 It involves quantitative data that require measurements.
-The students will be learning how to write a lab report that describes the process and also what the student learned through the lab.
-Additionally, students will conduct descriptive experiments to use their 5 senses to make qualitative observations and describe what they learn.
+The students will be learning how to write a lab report that describes the process and also what the student learned through the lab

 This class is an excellent course for preparing the student to take a college-prep high school science curriculum.
 Most umbrella schools accept this as a high school science credit.
 Please check with your umbrella school if you are planning to use it to satisfy a high school science credit.

-Class Homework requirements: This class will have weekly homework which will include reading, review questions, and lab reports.
+Class Homework requirements: This class will have weekly homework which will include reading, review questions, tests, study guides and lab reports.
 Schoology will be used to turn in most assignments.
+Students should expect to spend a minimum of 30 minutes a day preparing for class and working on homework.

 Tutor: Andrea Reese